Tutorials

 An image of the BT place action plugin.

-As a last step, we take a closer look at the environment model in world.scxml.
+As a last step, we will take a closer look at the environment model in world.ascxml.

-• First, it is indicated that the model makes use of the interfaces from the fetch_and_carry_msgs package, where custom ROS actions are defined.
-In line 21 the ROS topic publisher for the snack type is declared.
+• First, it states that the model uses the interfaces from the fetch_and_carry_msgs package, which defines custom ROS actions.
+In line 21, the ROS topic publisher for the snack type is declared.

 <ros_action_server name="act_nav" action_name="/go_to_goal" type="fetch_and_carry_msgs/Navigate" />